MRTD Laboratory Team

 Kohei has been a member of MRTD group at the University of Chicago Medical Center (UCMC) since September of 2015, while he pursued a MA degree in Public Policy (Grad 2016).
 He is currently a PhD student in Marketing at the University of Illinois - Chicago (UIC), and is studying the market proliferation of healthcare technologies.
 Kohei still collaborates with MRTD for his analysis of large healthcare market datasets.

 Nanyque is a co-terminal BME-ECE student who joined the MRTD lab in March of 2018.
-She is further advancing her recently completed the ENGR 599 clinical immersion research on advanced mathematically optimized methods that further improves a highly specialized non-Cartesian MRI sampling acquisition approach for applications in cardiac and neuro imaging.
+She is further advancing her recently completed ENGR 599 clinical immersion research on mathematically optimized methods that further improves a highly specialized non-Cartesian MRI sampling acquisition approach for applications in cardiac and neuro imaging.